rc-ms/galaxy-azure-k8s-helm-htcondor/README.md

 `
 az resource list -g MC_k8sGalaxy_ansAlsGalaxy_centralus -o table `

-Look for your agent pool VMs above in the list that results.
+Look for your agent pool VMs in the list that results.
 Are they there?
 Good.
 No?
 You sure your cluster creation was successful?
 Maybe look in another resource group.
 Once you do find them, let's get some additional info about them:

 `
 az vm show -g MC_k8sGalaxy_ansAlsGalaxy_centralus -n aks-nodepool1-37476279-0 `

 I'll spare you the full dump of data; suffice to say it's a lot.
+But we're good, right?

 ### Create public IPs for SSH access

+(Note that this section plagiarizes pretty much entirely from [this great how-to](https://gist.github.com/tsaarni/624d5406e442f08fe11083169c059a68).)

-Cool.
-Now that we've verified our agents are there and accessible; lets start creating a public IP for them so we can SSH into them.
+Okay.
+Now that we've verified our agents are there and accessible; lets start creating a public IP *for each node* so we can enable SSH access.

 `
-az network public-ip create -g MC_k8sGalaxy_ansAlsGalaxy_centralus -n galaxy-ip `
+az network public-ip create -g MC_k8sGalaxy_ansAlsGalaxy_centralus -n node0-ip `

-We can get the list of IPs available now with:
+We can also get the list of IPs available:

 ```
 az network nic list -g MC_k8sGalaxy_ansAlsGalaxy_centralus -o table